 You have to focus on the “right ways” of marketing: direct marketing and word-of-mouth are not scalable strategies, according to Forbes.
 Content marketing, however, is one of the most scalable marketing and growth strategies.

 Even though content has proven to have evergreen value and sharing potential, it may not be what’s best for your startup.
 AB testing is your best friend when determining the marketing strategies that’ll help to scale your business.

 Find out what people are talking about you: monitor your social media!

 Every new and upcoming startup is totally exposed to the public eye and everything that happens on social media channels can and will be examined by the world.

-Social media helps form your startup’s image so it’s essentially important to thread carefully on social media.
-You can’t afford PR hits from social media bloopers, specially when the world is forming the first impressions on your company.
+Social media helps form your startup’s image so it’s essentially important to tread carefully on social media.
+You can’t afford PR hits from social media bloopers, especially when the world is forming the first impressions on your company.

 Scaling your startup is as much about surviving as it is about growing and if your startup’s image is tainted by PR fiascos, your chances of survival – and consequently scalability – will be limited.

 Nothing but the best: hire the right people!